 - 9.1 A range of allowances and payments are paid as appropriate to the nature and requirement of specific posts, groups of posts and working patterns.
-These include car and travel allowances, overtime, standby, weekend and night work, shift and call-out payments. - 9.2 Staff undertaking additional duties to a more senior grade will receive payment as appropriate using clear criteria, and where a clear business need is identified. - 9.3 The Council has a staff relocation package, available to new entrants to the Council's employment, and subject to tight eligibility criteria, for which appropriate approval must obtained prior to any offer of employment. - 9.4 The Council's Director of Workforce, OD and Business Support also has authority to agree the payment of market supplements and other payments for recruitment and retention purposes, where there is a strong business case and appropriate criteria are met.
-(Details are set out in the Council's Market Supplement Policy and Recruitment and Retention Policy). - 9.5 The Council does not currently operate a performance related pay scheme or bonus scheme. - 9.6 Where a negotiated settlement is appropriate in circumstances which do not amount to a dismissal, it will be approved by the Head of Paid Service or a Corporate Director in consultation with the Monitoring Officer and Section 151 Officer and input from the Director of Workforce, OD and Business Support.
+These include car and travel allowances, overtime, standby, weekend and night work, shift and call-out payments. - 9.2 Staff undertaking additional duties to a more senior grade will receive payment reflective of the additional duties required to meet business need as agreed by the relevant Corporate Director or CEO, in consultation with the Director of Workforce HR and OD - 9.3 The Council has a staff relocation package, available to new entrants to the Council's employment, and subject to tight eligibility criteria, for which

+- appropriate agreement from the Corporate Director must obtained by the recruiting manager following consultation with Human Resources prior to any offer of employment. - 9.4 The authority to agree the payment of market supplements and other payments for recruitment and retention purposes (in accordance with the Council's Market Supplement Policy and Recruitment and Retention Policy) rests with Corporate Directors and/or the CEO, advised by the Council's Director of Workforce, OD and Business Support. - 9.5 The Council does not currently operate a performance related pay scheme or bonus scheme. - 9.6 Where a negotiated settlement is appropriate in circumstances which do not amount to a dismissal, it will be approved in accordance with section 12.2 below with input from the Director of Workforce, OD and Business Support.

-10 Pensions
+10. Pensions